MQuy/mbrowser/Programming Rust 2nd.md

       let d = Distance { meter: 100 };     // meter is private, Distance and main belong to the same module }
   ```
-- not like spread operator in javascript, `..` in rust only takes fields (move) not mentioned.
+- not like the spread operator in javascript, `..` in rust only takes fields (move) not mentioned.
   ```rust
   struct Point {
     x: i32,